dke/lightsrv/README.md

 In order to work, you need to make the browser accept the self-signed cert.
 Easiest to do so is to access some sever URL in the browser directly and follow the browsers questions.

 ## TODO

-one open/close call per auto run command line arguments for initial autorun, or setup only, or switch/pwm stuff configurable auto interval find out how to daemon / systemd config file backend parameters also by config file / arguments
+* one open/close call per auto run
+* command line arguments for initial autorun, or setup only, or switch/* pwm stuff
+* configurable auto interval
+* config file
+* backend parameters also by config file / arguments
+* api level checking to not allow manual controls if auto is active
+* api: input sanitization / checking
+* [DONE] find out how to daemon / systemd
+* [DONE] delivering the HTML file from the lightsrv program itself